barryhawkins/aka/README.txt

 3.)
 Type "/mnk main <name>" (where name is the actual name of your main without brackets) into the chat bar and press the Enter key.

 After these three steps, you should see whatever value you entered for main appear in parentheses after your current character name in guild chat messages for any character in that faction on that realm.
 If you are logged in as a character with the name matching the value you entered for main, Moniker will automatically leave out the parenthetical display of the same name.

+NOTE: Technically you could log in to your main and perform steps two and three.
+However, if your set main to be the actual name of your main (as many do), then testing the appearance of the parenthetical moniker will require logging out and then logging over to an alt.

 Usage